nqkhanh2002/CinnamonBootcamp2023_PreEntrace/README.md

 3. Build a user interface (GUI) to deliver a quick demo application
 -------
 ## Traditional image processing Method
-1. Compute the camera calibration matrix and distortion coefficients.
+**1. Compute the camera calibration matrix and distortion coefficients.**

+> This step involves calibrating the camera used for capturing images or videos.
+By taking multiple calibration images of a chessboard pattern from different angles, the camera calibration matrix and distortion coefficients can be computed.
+These parameters are essential for correcting the distortion in the subsequent image processing steps.
+>
-2. Apply a distortion correction to raw images.
+**2. Apply a distortion correction to raw images.**

+> Using the camera calibration matrix and distortion coefficients obtained in the previous step, the raw images captured by the camera can be undistorted.
+This correction ensures that straight lines appear straight in the image, reducing any distortion caused by the camera lens.

-3. Apply a perspective transform to generate a “bird’s-eye view” of the image.
+**3. Apply a perspective transform to generate a “bird’s-eye view” of the image.**

+> Perspective transformation is applied to convert the undistorted image from a regular view to a top-down view, resembling a bird's-eye view.
+This transformation helps to focus on the lane region of interest and simplifies the subsequent lane detection process.

-4. Use color transforms, gradients, etc., to create a thresholded binary image.
+**4. Use color transforms (HSL) to create a thresholded binary image.**

+> Different color spaces, gradient-based edge detection, and other image processing techniques are used to create a binary image where the lane markings are highlighted.
+Thresholding techniques are applied to identify the pixels that likely belong to the lanes based on their color or gradient properties.

-5. Detect lane pixels and fit to find the lane boundary.
+**5. Detect lane pixels and fit to find the lane boundary.**

+> Lane pixels are detected by applying a pixel-wise search or sliding window search on the thresholded binary image.
+The detected pixels are then used to fit a mathematical model (e.g., polynomial) that represents the lane boundary.
+This step determines the shape and position of the detected lanes.

-6. Determine the curvature of the lane and vehicle position with respect to center.
+**6. Determine the curvature of the lane and vehicle position with respect to center.**

+> Using the fitted lane boundary, the curvature of the lane can be calculated.
+This provides valuable information about the curvature radius, which is essential for controlling the vehicle during self-driving.
+Additionally, the vehicle's position with respect to the lane center can be determined, allowing for appropriate adjustments in driving behavior.

-7. Warp the detected lane boundaries back onto the original image and display information for ADAS System.
-Information displayed includes:
+**7. Warp the detected lane boundaries back onto the original image and display information for ADAS System.
+Information displayed includes:**
-* LKAS: Lane Keeping Assist System with Vietnamese traffic signs
+* **LKAS: Lane Keeping Assist System with Vietnamese traffic signs**
-* LDWS: Lane Departure Warning System ((Not aiming to develop in this method but develop in Deep Learning method)
+* **LDWS: Lane Departure Warning System ((Not aiming to develop in this method but develop in Deep Learning method)**
-* Vehicle position from center
+* **Vehicle position from center**
-* And finally Frame ID and FPS are displayed in the upper right corner for testing
+* **And finally Frame ID and FPS are displayed in the upper right corner for testing**

+> The detected lane boundaries, along with the calculated curvature and vehicle position, are mapped back onto the original undistorted image.
+This step visualizes the detected lanes and provides important information for an Advanced Driver Assistance System (ADAS).
+The displayed information may include LKAS (Lane Keeping Assist System) with Vietnamese traffic signs, LDWS (Lane Departure Warning System), the vehicle's position from the center, and other relevant details.
+Additionally, for testing purposes, the Frame ID and Frames Per Second (FPS) can be displayed in the upper right corner of the image.

 ## Deep Learning Method
 > **This method is still in development because I train the model on ONNX and TensorRT so I'm stuck with NVIDIA GPUs and I don't have time to solve this Pre-Entrance test.**
 1. **Lane Detector**: Ultra Fast Lane Detection ([V1](https://github.com/cfzd/Ultra-Fast-Lane-Detection) & [V2](https://github.com/cfzd/Ultra-Fast-Lane-Detection-v2)) on backbone ResNet (18 & 34)